mle86/man-to-md/doc/Input_Format.md

 * The last sections are usually a subset of these:
     * `EXAMPLES` – usage examples and program output.
     * `EXIT CODES` – exit codes your program might return in various error conditions.
-    * `LICENSE` – your program's license, preferrably with a link to the full license text.
+    * `LICENSE` – your program's license, preferably with a link to the full license text.
     * `AUTHOR` – your name and contact information.
     * `SEE ALSO` – references to other man pages, plus maybe a link to your project's homepage.